Jonas-Meier/FrustratinglySimpleFsDet/README.md

 * --lr: learning rate (Default: `0.001` for batch size 16).
 Set to -1 for automatic linear scaling dependent on batch size.
 * --override-surgery: rerun surgery even if surgery model already exists (e.g. necessary when using same settings but different `double_head` setting)
 * The maximum iteration, the learning rate decay steps and the checkpoint interval may be overridden using the arguments --max-iter, --lr-decay-steps and --ckpt-interval, respectively.
 If not specified, hard-coded values depending on dataset and shot are used.
+* Experimental and unusal arguments:
+  * --alt-dataset, --alt-class-split: Perform a fine-tuning on a different dataset (and class split) than the base training was trained on.
+Note that the checkpoints are saved at the same place, the base training comes from (--dataset + --class-split) but the data is taken from --alt-dataset + --alt-class-split.
+Watch out, that the datasets are compatible (e.g. both are in the same equivalence class inside class_splits.py:COMPATIBLE_DATASETS or a mapping between both class splits has to be existent inside class_splits.py:CLASS_NAME_TRANSFORMS!
+  * --target-class-set: By default, a fine-tuning is performed on `all` classes.
+Set to `novel` to force the fine-tuning to target only novel classes of the class split.

 ## Inference
 Inference can either be run directly in the command line via: